 Once we covered its parameters, lets us move to audio examples.
-As I mentioned above I will first use on the kick drum.
-As you can see from the picture below I have pushed the effect to maximum, while I made a balance between input and the output.
-Besides that, I selected Clip 0 Db option in order to avoid clipping.
-With the settings like this, the kick drum became more massive and kind of tighter.
+As I mentioned above, I will first use on the kick drum.
+As you can see from the picture below, I have pushed the effect to maximum, while I made a balance between input and the output.
+Besides that, I selected Clip 0 Db option to avoid clipping.
+With settings like this, the kick drum became more massive and kind of tighter.
 Additionally, you can hear some warm saturation.

 ~Kick Drum – Processed with Inflator